LTurns/quiz-responsive-design/README.md

 1.

 Please refer <a href="http://lizzie-mockup-tech.s3-website.us-east-2.amazonaws.com">here </a> for my mock-up.
-I was able to add the images via screenshot very easily.
-If that was not the case, I would have added a div labelled "image" inside. :)
+I was able to add the images and text very easily.
+If that was not the case, I would have added a div labelled "image" and Lorem Ipsum as filler.

 To see code, please visit [CSS](https://github.com/LTurns/responsive_design/blob/master/stylesheet.css) and [HTML](https://github.com/LTurns/responsive_design/blob/master/index.html) files in repo.